marianastase0912/RESTful-API-Catalog-Product-/README.md

 A RESTful API created using Maven and Spring that exposes an endpoint  manage a catalog product.
 The configurations that you need to use this API are the following:
  	-access http://localhost:8082/authenticate to login with the credentials for the only user I added (for simplicity) and generate the token needed to access any data
 	 JSON:
 	{
 		"username": "name",
 		"password": "pass"
 	}
  	-access http://localhost:8082/catalog, using the token generated earlier in the Authorization header (with Bearer method), to access the list of products -access http://localhost:8082/catalog/id in a similar way to access an item by its id

 	For testing I used Postman.

 	I set the session to expire after 10hours.

 	The token generated has its secretKey saved in application.properties.

 	For the rate limit based on number of requests in a certain time period I used RateLimiter from Throttling in Java.
-For security I use these dependencies: o.jsonwebtoken jwt avax.xml.bind jaxb-api
+For security I used a JWT authentication with these libraries: o.jsonwebtoken jwt avax.xml.bind jaxb-api
 	Dependencies:
 <dependencies>
 		<dependency>
 			<groupId>org.springframework.boot</groupId>